odkr/sortableclasses/README.rst

 ========

 *sortableclasses* makes classes sortable by precedence and priority.
-This is useful if you want to take some input, apply a set of transformations, and output the result (i.e., if you're writing what on UNIX-ish systems is called a 'filter').
-Ordinarily, you would chain those transformations as function calls (i.e., ``return transform1(transform2(transform3(input)))``), but the larger the number of transformation grows, the more difficult this is to maintain.
+This is useful if you want to apply a set of transformations to some data (i.e., if you're writing what on UNIX-ish systems is called a 'filter').
+You could chain function calls (i.e., ``return transform1(transform2(transform3(...)))``), but the larger the number of transformation gets, the more difficult this is to maintain.

-*sortableclasses* enables you to define each of those transformations as a class, assign each of them a list of predecessor and successor classes or a numerical priority, and then simply sort them using :func:`sorted`.
+*sortableclasses* enables you to define each of those transformations as a class, assign to each of them a list of predecessors and successors classes and/or a numerical priority, and then simply sort them using :func:`sorted`.

-Simply put, it enables you to write classes that are similar to plugins in how they function.
+Simply put, it enables you to write classes that behave similarly to plugins.

 For example::